 As a Board Certified Juvenile Lawyer, Jim Sullivan is one of only 38 such lawyers in private practice in the entire Lone Star State.
-He has over 18 years experience defending juveniles and adults throughout Texas.
+He has 25 years experience defending juveniles and adults throughout Texas.

 Jim Sullivan deeply cares for his juvenile clients, greatly desires that they get on a better path and succeed in life.
 He also fights hard to keep them from having a juvenile or criminal record that will hinder them from obtaining a good job, attending a good school or joining the military.
 If you need a Fort Bend County Juvenile Lawyer, you can call Attorney Jim Sullivan right now at 281-546-6428.